 Captains are paid a flat day rate, plus tips when sailing.
 On Aquidneck & Sightsailer tips are pooled equally with crew.
 Tips are frequently very good.
 Boatyard and maintenance work is paid hourly.

 Job Description: You are an enthusiastic, energetic, positive, highly organized, detail-oriented leader, who enjoys sales and marketing.
 You enjoy engaging, talking with and educating prospective guests about our boats and sails.
-Your confident and a good problem solver.
-Your friendly and develop a rapport with your coworkers and work together as a team.
+You're confident and a good problem solver.
+You're friendly and develop a rapport with your coworkers and work together as a team.
+You're experienced in sales and able to provide basic coaching and feedback to the front desk staff.
 Working side by side with your front desk sales team members, you sell and help drive business toward overall sales goals for our daily ticketed sailing cruises and private charters.

-Responsibilities: After training about our boats, sails, booking policies and sales process, responsibilities include learning our online ticketing system (easy) and helping train new hires on it, learning our online scheduling program (also easy), answering phone inquiries, selling tickets and charters both in person to walk-up business and over the phone, responding to email inquiries, balancing the cash register, running end of day reports, etc.
+Responsibilities: After training about our boats, sails, booking policies and sales process, responsibilities include learning our online ticketing system and helping train new hires on it, learning our online scheduling program, answering phone inquiries, selling tickets and charters both in person to walk-up business and over the phone, responding to email inquiries, balancing the cash register, running end of day reports, etc.

 In addition to helping lead sales efforts at our waterfront dockside office, you're responsible for helping manage a weekly online schedule for 15 employees, compiling and reporting payroll, delegating and monitoring various duties assigned to others.

 Three analogies we can make for these positions are that it's similar to a combination of: working at a busy trade show booth i.e. giving out literature, inviting people out for sails, educating people about our cruises; it's also similar to a hotel front desk staff or concierge, in that you're checking-in people who have already purchased tickets or charters and answering general information questions; and lastly it's general employee management and management tasks, including helping oversee the staff schedule and payroll.
+In addition, you're sometimes tasked out on special projects.
 You'll frequently be working with the owner, John Hirschler, who is actively involved in the business.

 Job Qualifications: Previous retail, hospitality, customer service, event marketing or administrative experience necessary.
 Must enjoy selling, educating and cheerfully engaging with the public.
 Highly organized and detail-oriented.
 Excellent verbal and written communication skills.
 Having a bit of competitive drive is helpful.
 Skilled with MS Word/Excel and Google Docs.
 Basic math skills.
 Quick and accurate typing skills.
 Creative, with good social media skills.
 Sailing and/ or local knowledge helpful, but not required.

-If you've read this far and feel that a lot of what's described in this section interests you and what you lack in experience you make up for with enthusiasm, you may be a good fit for a Front Desk Sales & Marketing Administrative position.
+If you've read this far and what you lack in experience you make up for with enthusiasm and smarts, you may be a good fit for a Front Desk Sales & Marketing Administrative position.
 To apply for a Front Desk Position, please read the job description in the Front Desk section and complete an Online Front Desk Application.